Finding your voice

 The aim of your company website is to paint you in a professional light and show off all of your industry experience.
 This is just as it should be, but it’s predicted that by 2020, customers will manage 85% of their relationships without talking to a human.
 It’s therefore crucial that you inject some personality into your website, and a blog is a great way to do this.

 Blogging gives you a human voice in a digital world, and that’s something that shouldn’t be underestimated.
 Humanity may well have all become vampiric recluses in a post-apocalyptic wasteland by 2040, (let’s hope not though) but until then, our brains are very much human; we actively respond to humour, heart and honesty.
-Your customers don’t want to read hundreds of words of technical jargon that make you sound like a robot, they want honest, informative articles that are easy to read.
+Your customers don’t want to read technical jargon that makes you sound like a robot, they want honest, informative articles that are easy to read.

 Getting to know your market